A Beginner's Guide to HRMS Learning Management

-Ultimately, the success of your business relies on the application of skills and knowledge of your workforce.
-If you agree with that statement then you understand the value of training and development for your employees and appreciate the value of an LMS, or learning management system, or LMS.
+Ultimately, the success of your business relies on the application of skills and knowledge by your workforce.
+If you agree with that statement then you understand the value of training and development for your employees and are likely to appreciate the value of a learning management system, or LMS.
 (Incidentally, if you have employees and you don’t agree with that statement, then what are they for?)

-If you’re looking at learning management software, the following information covers the key issues, including:
+If you’re considering learning management software, the following guide covers the key issues, including:

-An LMS automates the delivery and tracking of learning activities, promoting career development, and ensuring any necessary regulatory compliance.
+An LMS automates the delivery and tracking of learning activities, encourages skills and career development, and ensures any necessary regulatory compliance.

 LMS modules offer varying levels of functionality.
-The following key features should be the minimum for most organizations:
+The following key features are likely to be the minimum for most organizations:

 - Professional qualifications – many roles require or benefit from professional certifications and/or continuing professional development.
 Ideally, your LMS will track such roles and prompt the necessary activity, including reminders of the imminent expiry of certificates and licenses.

 - Employee collaboration – an LMS should connect individual employees.
-After all, mentoring and coaching account for a significant amount of business learning and an LMS should promote and enable knowledge sharing as an option.
+After all, mentoring and coaching account for a significant amount of business learning, and an LMS should promote and enable knowledge transfer and crowdsourcing as an option.

 - Make it mobile – finally, given the flexible nature of the modern workforce, more learning than ever is carried out via mobile devices.
 The ideal LMS is compatible and optimized for a variety of devices and accessible via an online portal.